About Kana's Server

 - opendoas (A port of OpenBSD's doas command for linux.
 Sudo's too over the top for me...
 All I use it for is running commands as root.)

 - vim (My favorite text editor.
 If you don't already use it, just try it once.
-It's nice, though it takes a bit to get used to.
-But you can edit files really fast once you are used to it.
-Yes, there are more lightweight text editors; I used neatvi in the old version of the OS.
-But I missed vim's full syntax highlighting and copy-paste features.)
+It takes time to get used to, but you can edit files really fast once you are used to it.)